yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 In this example,  let's use some real-world example that involves working with samples from sequencing experiments.
 We specifically learn:
 - Declaring (and overriding default) pipeline parameters
 - Moving results from analysis to a convenient folder
-- Basic Nextflow channels and operations (at a theoretical level)
+- Basic Nextflow channels and operators (few examples)

 `fastqc_demo` folder has the necessary files for running this tutorial.
 You can run Nextflow script for *fastqc* analysis on your interactive terminal by issuing the following command: